-Placement Name Kearny Mesa BHIP specialty rotation: Outpatient Eating Disorders and Mind-Body Interventions Supervisor Julie Kangas, PhD Address 8875 Aero Dr., San Diego CA 92123 Phone 619-400-5174 Email Julie.Kangas@va.gov Type of placement Outpatient VA include racial and comme diversity of enemis in knowing.
-We do have good age diversity in this clinic, and our population has ~50% women, and racial/ethnic diversity. available for students: CBT for Eating Disorders, Mindful Eating, Body Image Interventions, Yoga, Mindfulness Based Stress Reduction, Mantram Repetition, Self-Compassion, Compassion Meditation, ACT.
-The rotation can be tailored to the training needs of the student, including an ability to supplement with any general mental health cases of interest, as Dr. Kangas is in the BHIP clinic and certified in standard treatments for depression, anxiety, PTSD, etc. Please indicate if there are opportunities for students to completes assessment/testing with integrated reports: Yes, can be arranged but not the focus of this rotation Not at this time.
-If yes, please indicate language: will be provided to the JDP student) Trainees will be given 1 hour of in-person supervision with Dr. Julie Kangas, licensed psychologist.
+Placement Name: Outpatient Eating Disorders and Mind-Body Interventions Supervisor(s): Julie Kangas, PhD Address(es): 8875 Aero Dr., San Diego CA 92123 Phone number(s): 619-400-5174 Email(s): Julie.Kangas@va.gov Type of placement: Outpatient VA Client type (i.e., general age range of clients, please include racial and ethnic diversity of clients if known): We do have good age diversity in this clinic, and our population has >50% women, and racial/ethnic diversity, and size/weight diversity.
+Also LGBTQ Veterans are more likely to have disordered eating, so LGBTQ is highly represented.
+Description of clinical & training experiences available for students: CBT for Eating Disorders, Mindful Eating, Body Image Interventions, Yoga, Mindfulness Based Stress Reduction, Mantram Repetition, Self-Compassion, Compassion Meditation, ACT, DBT.
+The rotation can be tailored to the training needs of the student, including an ability to supplement with any general mental health treatments of interest, as Dr. Kangas is also certified in standard treatments for depression, anxiety, PTSD, etc. Most of our Veterans with eating disorder also have comorbid mental health diagnoses that should be addressed as part of their treatment plan.
+There are opportunities to co-lead groups as well.
+Dr. Kangas only onsite Thurs/Fri

+Please indicate if there are opportunities for students to completes assessment/testing with integrated reports: Opportunities for students to provide clinical Yes, can be arranged but not the focus of this rotation services in languages other than English: If yes, please indicate language: Clinical Supervision (please describe the supervision that will be provided to the JDP student) Trainees will be given 1 hour of in-person supervision with Dr. Julie Kangas, licensed psychologist.
 They will also have numerous opportunities for shadowing and co-therapy through co-leading groups.
 Supplemental supervision and consultation readily available from other members of the team.
 Opportunities for tiered supervision with interns and postdoctoral fellows are also available.
-Please describe how your practicum site provides Diversity factors in case- conceptualization, diagnosis, and treatment are emphasized in individual supervision.
-Dr. Kangas is an active member of the VA Diversity Action Committee, the chair of the Women's Mental Health Committee, and a Women's Mental Health Champion.
+Supervision or training in issues of inclusion, diversity, equity, and access: Diversity factors in case-conceptualization, diagnosis, and treatment are emphasized in individual supervision.
+Dr. Kangas is an active member of the VA Diversity Action Committee, the Women's Mental Health Committee, and is a Women's Mental Health Champion.
 She is engaged in many projects to improve access and hospital culture more widely.
 Practicum student could join in these efforts.
 Additionally, incoming postdoc in the clinic, Sarah Jung, has a research emphasis on body image and disordered eating in racial and ethnic minorities, and we will be adding clinical offerings toward program development in these areas.

-Number Of Students 2

-Basic coursework should suffice, this rotation can start with mainly shadowing and learning interventions.
+Number of students 2 Student experience necessary: Basic coursework should suffice, this rotation can start with mainly shadowing and learning interventions.
+Time commitment: Can only be on Thursdays and/or Fridays, 7-5:30.
+Practicum length: 8 Start date: July 2024

-Time Commitment Approx. 8 hours.

-Practicum Length

-Start Date 07/01/2023

 Limiting factors such as days and times students must be available, specific meetings that need to be attended etc if applicable: Can only be on Thursdays and/or Fridays, 7-5:30.
-Multidisciplinary eating disorder team meeting is Mondays at 2pm, if student would like to attend.

 Please provide information about parking at your practicum site (e.g., is there reserved parking, is there a cost for parking etc).
 Free, ample, convenient parking!

-Other Issues

-Date description revised: 03/03/23
+Brand new building with standing desks.
+Other issues, if applicable: Date description revised: 2/15/24